Critically fixed Thurston maps: classification, recognition, and twisting: Introduction

 \section{Introduction}

-One-dimensional holomorphic dynamics studies the iteration of analytic functions on the Riemann sphere $\widehat{\C}$ or on the complex plane $\C$.
-One of the most influential ideas in the subject, and in dynamics of complex rational maps in particular, has been to abstract from the rigid underlying complex structure and consider the more general setup of \emph{branched self-coverings} of a topological $2$-sphere $\Sp$ or of a topological plane.
-Such a branched self-covering is called \emph{postcritically-finite}, or \emph{pcf} for short, if all its critical points are periodic or preperiodic.
-Nowadays, orientation-preserving pcf branched covers $f\colon\Sp\to\Sp$ of topological degree $\deg(f)\geq 2$ are called \emph{Thurston maps}, in honor of William Thurston, who introduced them in order to better understand dynamics of pcf rational maps on $\widehat{\C}$.
+One-dimensional holomorphic dynamics studies the iteration of complex analytic functions on the Riemann sphere $\widehat{\C}$ or on the complex plane $\C$.
+One of the most influential ideas in the subject, and in the dynamics of complex rational maps in particular, has been to abstract from the rigid underlying complex structure and consider the more general setup of \emph{branched self-coverings} of a topological $2$-sphere $\Sp$ or of a topological plane.
+Such a branched self-covering is called \emph{postcritically-finite}, or \emph{pcf} for short, if all its critical points are periodic or preperiodic under iteration.
+Nowadays, orientation-preserving pcf branched covering maps $f\colon\Sp\to\Sp$ of topological degree $\deg(f)\geq 2$ are called \emph{Thurston maps}, in honor of William Thurston, who introduced them in order to better understand the dynamics of pcf rational maps on $\widehat{\C}$.

+At first glance, pcf rational maps may seem like a highly specialized class, as there are only countably many such maps of a given degree up to M\"{o}bius conjugation (except for the well-understood family of \emph{flexible Latt\`{e}s maps}).
+However, they play a fundamental role in the study of the dynamics of rational maps in general.
+In particular, the combinatorial structure of the famous \emph{Mandelbrot set} can be described in terms of pcf polynomials \cite{DH_Orsay}.
+Furthermore, the existence of a strong dynamical similarity between a dense subset of the space of all rational maps (of any fixed degree) and pcf rational maps was conjectured in \cite[Conjecture 1.1]{McM_renorm}; see also the discussion in \cite{McMullen_Aut}.

 In this paper, we study the following special subclass of Thurston maps.